duncanwraight/dotfiles/README.md

 Tested on Debian 11

  1. Install Git: `sudo apt update && sudo apt-get install git`
+ 2. Install required Python packages: `sudo apt-get install python3.11 python3-pip python3-apt python-is-pip3`
- 2. Clone this repo into a hidden directory in your home directory by running, for example, `git clone https://github.com/duncz/dotfiles.git ~/.dotfiles`
+ 3. Clone this repo into a hidden directory in your home directory by running, for example, `git clone --recursive https://github.com/duncz/dotfiles.git ~/.dotfiles`
- 3. `cd` into the repository directory and run `git submodule update --init --recursive`
+ 4. `cd` into the repository directory and run `git submodule update --init --recursive`
- 4. Ensure that your `python` command returns version 3.
-If not, run `sudo apt-get install python-is-python3`
  5. Run `./install linux`

+### WSL with Debian
+ 1. Follow the instructions for Linux, but instead of `./install linux` simply run `./install wsl`

+This should install all of the packages used in my Linux dotfiles, but won't install the GUI elements such as i3.

 ## Modifications